NOOR-404/Facebook-SSL-Pinning-Bypass/README.md

 ---

-05 — Start Traffic Analysis
+5. Start Testing

-Start the HTTPS inspection session and launch the test application.
+Start the proxy/inspection tool and launch Facebook inside your controlled environment.

-Perform normal test actions inside the authorized environment and inspect the resulting network requests.
+Perform test actions and inspect the resulting network traffic.

 ---

-🧩 Why "libcoldstart.so"?

-Facebook uses native Android components as part of its application runtime.
+🔬 Research Topics

+This project can be used to study:

+- SSL/TLS certificate validation
+- Certificate pinning concepts
-Studying native libraries such as:
+- Android native libraries

-libcoldstart.so

-can help security researchers understand:
+- ELF binary structure
+- ARM/x86 architecture differences

-- Native certificate-validation flows
+- Native code analysis
-- Android TLS implementation
 - Binary patching concepts
-- Runtime behavior of native libraries
-- HTTPS interception techniques
+- HTTPS traffic inspection
-- Application security controls
+- Android application security

-This repository is intended as a learning and research reference.

 ---

-🖥️ x86 Emulator Focus

-This repository intentionally contains x86 only.

-┌──────────────────────────────┐
+🧱 Library Information

+┌─────────────────────────────────┐
-│          NOOR-404             │
+│          LIBRARY INFO           │
-├──────────────────────────────┤
+├─────────────────────────────────┤
 │                                 │
-│  Architecture : x86          │
+│ Name      : libcoldstart.so     │
-│  Platform     : Android      │
+│ Arch      : x86                 │
-│  Target       : Facebook     │
+│ Package   : com.facebook.katana │
-│  Library      : libcoldstart │
+│ Version   : 555.0.0.49.59       │
 │                                 │
-└──────────────────────────────┘

-ARM64, ARMv7, and x86_64 builds are intentionally not included in this version.
+└─────────────────────────────────┘

 ---

-⚠️ Important Notes
+⚠️ Important

-Version Matching
+Version Compatibility

-The library is tied to a specific Facebook release.
+The provided library corresponds to:

-Facebook: 555.0.0.49.59
+Facebook 555.0.0.49.59
-Architecture: x86

-Using a library from a different application version or architecture may cause the application to malfunction or fail to load.
+Using an incompatible version may cause:

+- Application crashes
+- Library loading failures
+- Unexpected behavior
+- Failed initialization

-Root Requirement
+Root Access

-Access to the application's private native-library directory generally requires an appropriately controlled/rooted test environment.
+The described library replacement requires an appropriately controlled/rooted Android environment because application-private directories are normally protected.

 Backup

-Always keep the original library before performing any modification.
+Always preserve the original library before modification.

 ---

-🔐 Responsible Security Research
+🛡️ Responsible Use

-NOOR-404 is intended for:
+NOOR-404 is intended for legitimate security research and educational purposes.

-- Android security research
-- Reverse-engineering education
-- Native-library analysis
-- Controlled HTTPS testing
-- Application security testing
-- Learning about certificate pinning
+Use it only when you have authorization to test the application or traffic involved.

-Do not use this project to intercept traffic, credentials, sessions, or data belonging to other users or services without authorization.
+Do not use this project for:

+- Unauthorized traffic interception
+- Credential theft
+- Session/token collection
+- Account compromise
+- Privacy violations
+- Unauthorized application modification

 ---